 Here are a collection of items for anyone who is interested in Cambodia and Channy's story.
-If you'd like to learn more about any of these or if you'd like to know more, please contact me via my author page on facebook.
+If you'd like to learn more about any of these, please contact me via my author page on facebook.

-Chhi Family Tree - This is my immediate family with photos taken before the Khmer Rouge.
+Chhi Family Tree - This is my immediate family with most photos taken before the Khmer Rouge.

 Maps - Maps showing the area of Cambodia where Channy and her family endured the reign of the Khmer Rouge.